MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adroll.md

 ## Known limitations

 - You can export up to 250'000 profiles in per export to AdRoll.
-- You cannot export segments with less than 100 profiles to AdRoll.
+- You can't export segments with fewer than 100 profiles to AdRoll.
 - Exporting to AdRoll is limited to segments.
-- Exporting up to 250'000 profiles to Adroll can take up to 10 minutes to complete.
+- Exporting up to 250'000 profiles to AdRoll can take up to 10 minutes to complete.
 - The number of profiles that you can export to AdRoll is dependent and limited on your contract with AdRoll.

 ## Data privacy and compliance